 - hearing loss that interferes with your daily activities

-- hearing loss that becomes worse or that does not go away
+- hearing loss that becomes worse or that doesn’t go away

-- hearing loss that is worse in one ear
+- hearing loss that’s worse in one ear

 - sudden hearing loss